Lev Zetlin: Structural designs and innovations

 On his first project after receiving his Ph.D. in 1953, Zetlin designed a building for the Hadassah Medical Center in Jerusalem while working in the U.S. He developed a technique to allow vertical ducts to run along the columns of a flat-plate building by leaving openings in the concrete slab.
 While the area around columns is typically considered a weak point in the slab and would be further strained by an opening, Zetlin was able to overcome this issue by further reinforcing the area and utilizing the shear strength of concrete.

 In the Utica Memorial Auditorium in Utica, New York, Zetlin faced the challenge of soft soil in the area, and he needed a building that was lighter than conventional structures.
 To accomplish this, he designed the structure with a roof suspended on two layers of cables.
 Zetlin's design for the 260-feet-span roof was constructed without any cranes or scaffolding.
 It was able to withstand aeroelastic fluttering because one set of cables pulls against the other, damping vibrations that could lead to catastrophic failures.
 This was the second building to employ a cable suspended roof, after the Dorton Arena, but the first to use the double layer bicycle wheel roof system.
 Zetlin obtained a patent on this self-damping cable system and used it on other buildings such as the Salt Lake County Civic Auditorium.

 The design of the Utica Memorial Auditorium attracted the attention of architect Philip Johnson.
 Together, they designed a nuclear reactor in Rehovot, Israel, in which Zetlin created a round building with a slightly curved roof instead of the typical "bosom" design used in nuclear reactors.
 Zetlin and Johnson also worked on several other projects together including an art museum in Utica, and the 1964–65 New York World's Fair, where Zetlin used the same double layer cable technique for the 350 ft span of the New York State Pavilion.
 Johnson, who was the architect of the pavilion, said that Zetlin was "the best engineer I ever had – exciting, imaginative and reliable, a combination that's hard to get."
 Zetlin was the structural engineer for 13 other buildings at the fair.
-Among these was the Travelers Insurance Pavillion in which he used a set of boomerang-shaped frames and a tension belt of cables to create a structure in the form of an umbrella as in the company's logo.
-Zetlin was also the structural designer on the Kodak Pavillion for which he used a concrete shell of varying thickness to build the columns and cloud-like roof of the pavilion.
+Among these was the Travelers Insurance Pavilion in which he used a set of boomerang-shaped frames and a tension belt of cables to create a structure in the form of an umbrella as in the company's logo.
+Zetlin was also the structural designer on the Kodak Pavilion for which he used a concrete shell of varying thickness to build the columns and cloud-like roof of the pavilion.
 On top of this roof structure was a walkway that led visitors along sculptured fountains, pools of water, and a tower featuring Kodak photographs.